 Definitions highlighted in yellow do not match Annex B Authors Guide requirements, look like some kind of description and need to be redefined or amended

-Surface-defect detection [ITU-T F.AI-ISD (Q5/16)]: surface-defect detection refers to the identification of defects on the surface of industrial products, including positioning, classification and measurement of different types of defects.
+Surface-defect detection [ITU-T F.AI-ISD (Q5/16)]: identification of defects on the surface of industrial products, including positioning, classification and measurement of different types of defects.

 Feature [ITU-T F.FDIS (Q5/16)]: a bit stream extracted from the raw data for intelligent analysis tasks, it could be classified by different formats and levels of processing.

-Interactive Immersive Services (IIS) [ITU-T H.IIS-reqts: (Q8/16)]: Immersive services which involve in collection, processing and transmission of interactive information (including video, audio, tactile/haptic, etc.) to support real-time interactions among immersive service users or objects.
+Interactive Immersive Services (IIS) [ITU-T H.IIS-reqts: (Q8/16)]: collection, processing and transmission of interactive information (including video, audio, tactile/haptic, etc.) to support real-time interactions among immersive service users or objects.

 SR (Super-resolution) [ITU-T F.AI-RSRSreqs (Q5/16)]: It is the recovery process of the high-resolution (HR) image/video containing high-frequency detail information from low-resolution (LR) images/video.